Varun1723/flood_prediction/README.md

 We use Sen12Flood dataset, which contains flood and non-flood images from SAR sensors.
 The dataset is preprocessed before training the model.

 ## Model Optimization
-We apply GA and GWO for optimizing CNN hyperparameters to improve flood prediction accuracy.
+We apply GA for optimizing CNN hyperparameters to improve flood prediction accuracy.

 ## Results
 📊 The trained model predicts flooded regions with high accuracy.